DavidVujic/python-polylith/README.md

 ## :sparkles: Examples :sparkles:
 Have a look at the [Python Polylith Examples](https://github.com/DavidVujic/python-polylith-example) repository.

-It is a repository with an example __Python__ setup of the Polylith Architecture.
+Also, there is a [Python Polylith Examples with Hatch](https://github.com/DavidVujic/python-polylith-example-hatch) repository.

+The repositories are example __Python__ setups of the Polylith Architecture.
 You will find examples of sharing code between different kind of projects, and developer tooling setup such as `mypy` and the `venv`.

 ## Videos